ashishdash208/geo-data-application/README.md

 ```bash
 npm install express multer mysql2 sequelize jsonwebtoken cors
 ```
+##### NOTE:
-##### NOTE: Make sure that you have a Database created in MySQL before you run the app.
+- Make sure that you have a Database created in MySQL before you run the app.
 Sequelize models will automatically create the tables for you, but not the "database" itself.
+- Ensure the `uploads` folder exists in the backend root directory for file uploads to function properly.
+This folder is automatically created on server start, but you can also manually create it if needed.
+This folder is necessary since the project does not use any external file (Blob) storage service.

 ##### To run the backend:
 Navigate to the backend folder